 A small village somewhere in Czechoslovakia.
 Truck driver Pavek is annoyed by his assistant Otik who is slightly mentally retarded and thus does everything wrong.
 After Otik makes another mistake, Pavek informs his boss he demands a new assistant.
 Hurt, Otik goes to work in Prague, but Pavek pities him and hires him again.
 Among other villagers are a doctor, secretary Jana who has a secret affair, a pupil who fell in love with the teacher of his sister and a mad painter.

-Popular Czech comedy "My Sweet Little Village", nominated for an Oscar as best foreign language film, is an amusing, fun and easily accessible achievement of the charming "Czech mentality".
-Episodic story oscillates noticeably: some episodes are funny and neat, while others are rigid and senseless, but they are all easily watchable.
-From wacky characters (one man had a strange habit of constantly putting extinguished matches in the box with other matches, until the box caught fire in his pants) through wacky situations (two men start a fight in a bar in order to injure the other one, and the frustrated doctor spots them and says: "Guys!
+Popular Czech comedy "My Sweet Little Village", nominated for several awards, is an amusing, fun and easily accessible achievement of the charming "Czech mentality".
+The episodic story oscillates noticeably: some episodes are funny and neat, while others are rigid and senseless, but they are all easily watchable.
+From wacky characters (one man had a strange habit of constantly putting extinguished matches in the box with other matches, until the box caught fire in his pants) through wacky situations (two men start a fight in a bar in order to injure the other one, and the frustrated doctor scorns them: "Guys!
 Guys!
-Please, give me rest at least this Sunday!") up to wacky gags (Otik wears headphones in order to straighten his "Dumbo" ears), "Village" proves it's an unpretentious and unambitious film with a too episodic story without a clear cause-consequence thread, and never quite laugh-out-loud funny, but it has charm, exchanges black humor with childish humor (the tall, thin Otik and his colleague, the fat Pavek, look a little bit like a Czech version of Laurel and Hardy) while Jiri Menzel is a good director and gives marginal characters the leading roles.
+Please, give me rest at least this Sunday!") up to wacky gags (Otik wears headphones in order to straighten his "Dumbo" ears), "Village" proves it is an unpretentious and unambitious film with a too episodic story without a clear cause-consequence thread, and never quite laugh-out-loud funny, but it has charm, exchanges black humor with childish humor (the tall, thin Otik and his colleague, the fat Pavek, look a little bit like a Czech version of Laurel and Hardy) while Jiri Menzel is a good director and gives marginal characters the leading roles.

 New York.
 Chris drives the attractive Diane and two friends, Fausto and Renalda, in his car to Atlantic city.
 But somewhere around New Jersey, Chris makes a wrong detour and lands in Valkenvania, a bizarre trash town.
 There they are stopped by the police and brought to the old judge Alvin Valkenheiser.
 The obviously mad judge takes their documents and puts them in prison.
 Horrified by the place and it's inhabitants, Chris and Diane find out the judge has been killing people and taking their documents for quite some time.
 They manage to escape and call the police, but they are also in good relations with the judge.
 The underground coal fires cause a collapse and destroy the town, while Chris and Diane escape.